KyleDriver42/kfixes/readme.md

 ### **Overview**

-KTool is a powerful PowerShell script designed to automate common IT support tasks, making PC maintenance and diagnostics more efficient.
-The tool can be run on a local machine or remotely on a connected host, providing a wide range of functions from clearing caches and repairing Windows components to running hardware diagnostics and updating drivers.
-It's a versatile utility for technicians and power users alike.
+KTool is a PowerShell script designed to automate common IT support tasks and make PC maintenance and diagnostics more efficient.
+It can be run on a local machine or remotely on a connected host, providing a wide range of functions for technicians.

 ---